Acanthomintha ilicifolia: Distribution and habitat

+It is found in chaparral, coastal sage scrub, and grassland habitats.
+It grows in gabbro and calcareous clay soils, usually on gentle slopes between 15 and 20 degrees.

 Ecology

-Pollinators

-While relatively little is known about the pollination of the San Diego thornmint, it is believed to be pollinated by bees and checkered beetles.
+While relatively little is known about the pollination of the species, it is believed to be pollinated by bees and checkered beetles.
 Two other members of the Acanthomintha genus, the San Mateo thornmint (Acanthomintha duttonii) and heartleaf thornmint (A. obovata ssp. cordata), are known to self-pollinate, and there is evidence of this for the San Diego thornmint as well.

-Habitat

-The San Diego thornmint is found in chaparral, coastal sage scrub, and grassland habitats.
-It grows in gabbro and calcareous clay soils, usually on gentle slopes between 15-20 degrees.